 What is Photo Exposure?
 By definition it is the total amount of light allowed to hit your digital camera's sensor.
+Look, we all want perfect exposure photography, right?
+If you take just 10 minutes to read this article in detail, you'll get a better understanding.

 With digital photography it's critical to start with the right exposure to get the best quality photo in the end.
 Under exposure can cause reduced details and increase in noise.
 Over exposure can destroy the highlights and cause an unnatural shift in colors.